plone/documentation/intro/index.rst

 This means that Plone's future is not in the hands of any one person or company.

-**Thousands of websites** across large and small businesses, education, government, non-profits, sciences, media and publishing are using Plone to solve their content management needs.
+**Thousands of websites** across large and small businesses, education, government, non-profits, sciences, media, and publishing are using Plone to solve their content management needs.

 This is supported by a global network of `over 300 solution providers <https://plone.com/providers>`_ in more than 50 countries.